Spring Garden Revival

 Bridgewater’s MS4 permit requires strict stormwater management to prevent nutrient runoff.
 Follow MassDEP Stormwater Management Standards and implement best management practices (BMPs):

-• Calibrate equipment annually (catch pan testing)
+• Calibrate equipment annually for uniform application

 • Maintain buffer strips (10–25 feet) from water bodies and storm drains